Clay Felker: Career

 After losing a battle for Esquire editorship to Harold Hayes, Felker left to join The New York Herald Tribune in 1962.
 He revamped a Sunday section into New York and hired writers such as Tom Wolfe and Jimmy Breslin.
 The section became the "hottest Sunday read in town."

 A long-time friend of Wolfe, Felker was one of the early proponents of New Journalism and key to its emergence.
 The New York Herald Tribune closed its doors in 1966.
 Felker later, in 1968, reconstituted the Sunday section as New York magazine.
 After founding New York in 1968, one of his first features was Wolfe's coverage of Ken Kesey and his Merry Pranksters.
 Wolfe expanded this account into his non-fiction novel The Electric Kool-Aid Acid Test.

 New York became one of the most imitated magazines of its time, both from a design perspective and in the way it combined service and life-style articles.
 "He had the crass but revolutionary (revolutionary in the sense that it overthrew generations of class conceits) notion that you are what you buy.
 He sniffed the great consumer revolution with its social, political, and aesthetic implications.
 And New York Magazine became the first magazine to spell out where to get the goods (and at the best price)", wrote Michael Wolff about Felker in New York's 35th anniversary issue.

 Felker became editor-in-chief and publisher of The Village Voice in 1974; he resigned from New York following its hostile takeover by Rupert Murdoch in 1976.
 He bought Esquire in 1977 but sold it in 1979.
 Felker in 1988 also bought the lower Manhattan paper Downtown Express, but sold it in 1991.

+In 1976, Felker founded New West as New Yorks sister publication covering the West Coast.
+It featured writers such as Wolfe, Joan Didion and Joe Eszterhas.
+New West was purchased by Rupert Murdoch in 1977.
+In 1980, it was sold to Mediatex Communications Corp., which published Texas Monthly.
+Mediatex changed the name of the magazine to California in 1981.
+The magazine's circulation peaked at about 360,000 in 1987.
+By 1991, circulation had dropped to 250,000 and it was shut down.

-In 1987 he became editor of the business magazine Manhattan, inc., staying on as editor when it was sold and merged with the lifestyle magazine M into M, inc. By 1990 Spy magazine portrayed Felker as out of touch with his former milieu and in charge of a series of money-losing journalistic enterprises.
+In 1987, Felker became editor of the business magazine Manhattan, inc., staying on as editor when it was sold and merged with the lifestyle magazine M into M, inc. By 1990, Spy magazine portrayed Felker as out of touch with his former milieu and in charge of a series of money-losing journalistic enterprises.

 In 1994, Felker became a lecturer at the Graduate School of Journalism at the University of California, Berkeley.
 He taught a course called "How to Make a Magazine" at the Felker Magazine Center, named in his honor and of which he became director.
 Felker's stylish but detached role as the founder and editor of New York magazine led some observers to compare him with another American mid-Westerner who went east—albeit a fictional one, Scott Fitzgerald's Jay Gatsby.